domfarolino/modular-javascript/01_Globals/README.md

 ### Disclaimer

-In this particular example, it **technically** doesn't matter which file is included first of our three utility modules `add.js`, `reduce.js`, and `sum.js` because each module is only defining functions and not running any code from its dependencies.
+In this particular example, it **technically** doesn't matter which file is included first of our three utility modules `add.js`, `reduce.js`, and `sum.js` because each module is only defining functions and not invoking any code that depends on its dependencies.
 The only thing that matters is that all three global "modules" are loaded before `main.js`, because `main.js` is where dependency code gets executed.
 In a more complex production scenario, each module may actually run some of its dependency code on initialization which would yield a much less forgiving example.